You can save by booking at least 30 days before arrival

 DETOURISM offers travel tips for a Sustainable Venice and suggests what to see and where to go in Venice to get a more local look at the city.

-The DETOURISM campaign gets its messages across different media such as a series of thematic city maps, a monthly web magazine, a weekly newsletter, Facebook, Twitter, Google +, Pinterest, Instagram, Vimeo and Youtube.
+The DETOURISM campaign gets its messages across different media such as a monthly web magazine, a weekly newsletter, Facebook, Twitter, Pinterest, Instagram.

 Because Venice is the perfect city in which to lose oneself.